micahbello/christian_singles/README.md

 - [x] Display match percentage between users based on preferences

 #### User Authentication
-BCrypt gem used for safely keeping users passwords.
+BCrypt gem used for safely hashing users passwords.

 <img width= "50%" src="./app/assets/images/auth_demo.gif" />

-#### Profile Maintanance
+#### Profile Maintenance

 Users have the ability to create and maintain a profile that contains all the information necessary for formulating percentage matches with other users.
 Individual profiles display each user's personal information.
 Users also fill out a preference form that corresponds to what he or she looks for in a potential romantic partner.